-Hand-pulled light and dark chicken, layered with spicy sausage and drizzled with Oatmeal Stout Barbeque Sauce.
-The sauce, is made with molasses, mustard and chili sauce.
-Add some Breckenridge Brewery Oatmeal Stout, with it’s bold, full-bodied, dark coffee oozing aroma and you’ve got an unforgettable Beer-B-Q sauce.
+BBQ Chicken Sandwich with hand-pulled chicken.
+Layered with spicy sausage and drizzled with beer barbeque sauce made with oatmeal stout, molasses, mustard and chile sauce.
+Using an oatmeal stout, with it’s bold, full bodied, dark coffee oozing aroma you’ve got yourself an unforgettable beer bbq sauce.

 It seems we love our craft beer in Colorado and it appears these small breweries won’t be going away anytime soon.
 I read a 2016 report from the Denver Post that there are more than 350 breweries in the state who employ 7,776 people in 94 cities with industry sales at $882 million.